Last Updated on 2021/11/18

-COHRE demonstrated that BOCOG and city authorities used harassment, repression, imprisonment and violence against housing rights activists.
+COHRE demonstrated that BOCOG and city authorities used harassment, repression, imprisonment, and violence against housing rights activists.
 Evictions were often carried out without due process, adequate compensation, or legal recourse.
-Many displaced residents received no compensation at all, or compensation so meagre that they were forced to relocate far from employment opportunities, schools or health care facilities.
+Many displaced residents received no compensation at all, or compensation so meager that they were forced to relocate far from employment opportunities, schools, or health care facilities.

 EMPHASIS ON ECONOMIC GROWTH ABOVE ALL ELSE